 King Edward VIII at Abertillery.

 In November 1936 King Edward VIII announced he would visit the district during a two-day official tour of South Wales.
-On Wednesday 18th, the first day’s tour, would begin at Llantwit Major and end at Penrhiwceiber with the route through Merthyr Tydfil.
-On Thursday 19th the tour would begin at Llantarnum, at Llanfrechfa the King would inspect a Junior Instructional Centre, on to Pontypool for an inspection and visit a Boy’s Centre at Snatchwood, later to visit the Peter Scott Welfare Centre at Blaenavon.
+On Wednesday 18th of November, the first day’s tour would begin at Llantwit Major and end at Penrhiwceiber with the route through Merthyr Tydfil.
+On Thursday 19th of November the tour would begin at Llantarnum, at Llanfrechfa the King would inspect a Junior Instructional Centre, on to Pontypool for an inspection and to visit a Boy’s Centre at Snatchwood, later to visit the Peter Scott Welfare Centre at Blaenavon.
 From Blaenavon he would drive to Abertillery and visit the Glebe Recreation Ground at Gelli Crug and Rhiw Park to inspect the site of the Improvement Scheme, undertaken by the Arbertillery District Council with a grant from the Special Areas Commissioner.

 The Glebe Recreation Ground.